Skip to main content

 25. Allow the operator to change the availability of products in the operator portal.

-26. Allow the operator to see only redeemed booking in the operator portal.
+26. Allow the operator to see only redeemed bookings in the operator portal.

 27. Select the operator's backend to connect and sync their products.